xianshenglu/xianshenglu.github.io/README.md

 - [ ] replace static files path to jsdelivr
 - [ ] replace `publicPath` to `/` and modify nginx config
 - [ ] add gif before static resources loaded.
+- [ ] add refresh button when there is new version.
+- [ ] add network status bar.